Mirtia/CyberApocalypse-2023-WriteUps/Forensics/Roten/README.md

 ## Solution

-First of all, as always I exported the HTTP objects by File → Export Objects → HTTP.
+First of all, as always I exported the HTTP objects from the .pcap file using Wireshark by File → Export Objects → HTTP.
 Then I examined the files extracted.
 We can see that there is some obscure php code uploaded in one of the *mapping.php* files.

 ```php